Ibrahim-Khaan/Ibrahim-Khaan/README.md

 - 🌱 I’m currently learning SEO.
 - 📫 How to reach me ibrahimkhaan099@gmail.com
 - 😄 Pronouns: HE/Him
 - ⚡ Fun fact: Life s fun if you have money.
+But i dont have.

 <!---
 Ibrahim-Khaan/Ibrahim-Khaan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.